stacklens/100-days-of-swift-5/README.md

 - Simulator iPhone 11
 - IOS 13.2

-This project does not include an explanation of the basics of Swift.
+These projects does not include an explanation of the basics of Swift.
 If you do not understand how the code works, please learn the following tutorial first:

 - [The Swift Programming Language](https://swift.org/)
 - [Stanford CS193P Developing Applications for iOS](http://web.stanford.edu/class/cs193p/cgi-bin/drupal/)